surfer190/fixes/docker/docker-basics.md

 Traditional VM: Very portable, lots of overhead

-Docker has no guest OD, the docker engine leverages host OS to provide virtual environment.
+Docker has no guest OS, the docker engine leverages the host OS to provide virtual environment.
 Binaries and libraries can be shared across applications.

 ## Running Containers